What does the Student Travel Grant cover?

-This grant only covers travel expenses: airline tickets, train tickets, ferry tickets, bus tickets, baggage fees, transportation to/from your home airport, mileage for a personal vehicle ($0.565 per mile up to 600 miles), lodging expenses, and parking fees at the airport or at the hotel.
+This grant only covers travel expenses: airline tickets, train tickets, ferry tickets, bus tickets, baggage fees, transportation to/from your home airport, mileage for a personal vehicle ($0.54 per mile up to 600 miles as of 2016), lodging expenses, and parking fees at the airport or at the hotel.

 We cannot cover: meals, meeting registration, preferred seats on flights, poster or presentation expenses, charges to a hotel room (internet, movies, room service, etc.).